How to Move to Another State

 • Asking an employer to help with relocation costs can potentially be negotiated, especially if you’re sticking with them in the new state.

 • Relocation loans can be a solid saving option when you need quick cash to move to another state.
-They can cover a wide range of moving costs—from deposits to storage to professional movers, transportation, and even hotel stays.
+They can cover a wide range of moving costs, from deposits to storage to professional movers, transportation, and even hotel stays.

 The Takeaway

-Moving out of state can be a comprehensive process that requires detailed planning, preparation, and considerations—like what it’s like to live in the new location, opportunities for employment, how to sort and pack belongings, how much to save in advance, whether to hire professional movers, what the moving budget is, and how to secure funds for moving costs.
+Moving out of state often requires detailed planning, preparation, and lots of considerations — like what it’s like to live in the new location, opportunities for employment, how to sort and pack belongings, how much to save in advance, whether to hire professional movers, what the moving budget is, and how to secure funds for moving costs.
+The good news is, there are ways to save for a move to another state.
+Ideas include using cash instead of credit, selling unwanted items, packing with free supplies, asking an employer for relocation assistance, and asking for packing and moving help from friends.

 SoFi Loan Products